allomambo/queso/docs/components/scrollable.md

 -   `.queso-scrollable__top-indicator` - Container for top indicator slot
 -   `.queso-scrollable__bottom-indicator` - Container for bottom indicator slot
 -   `.has-shadows` - Applied when automatic shadows are enabled
+-   `.has-hidden-scrollbars` - Applied when native scrollbars are hidden
 -   `.is-scrolled-top` - Applied when scrolled to the top
 -   `.is-scrolled-bottom` - Applied when scrolled to the bottom